-- 1. Beginning in the 2023-24 school year, St. Mary's Springs Academy will adopt a weighted-grade method of calculating Grade Point Average for select courses, including Advanced Placement and/or courses offered for dual credit through college partnerships.
+- 1. In 2023, St. Mary's Springs Academy adopted a weighted-grade method of calculating Grade Point Average for select courses, including Advanced Placement and/or courses offered for dual credit through college partnerships.
 Courses that qualify are listed on page 16 of this Curriculum Guide, and with a red lettered "weighted" in the Section 2 Department Course Descriptions. - a.
 Weighted course status shall be determined by the administration and published in the Curriculum Guide each year. - b.
 Students in these designated courses will earn an additional 1.0 increase Grade Point Equivalent (GPE) which will impact their Grade Point Average (GPA) for the grades earned in those courses.
 Regular curriculum courses (any course not designated as weighted) will not receive enhanced GPE weighting. - c.
-The weighted grading system will begin for all students during the 2023-24 school year and will not be retroactively applied. - d.
-Updates to these policies within the Curriculum Guide and Student-Parent Handbook shall follow the adoption of this new system and be published in advance of the 2023-24 school year. - 2.
-Beginning in the 2023-24 school year, a 10-point grading scale shall be the norm at SMSA. - a.
-The 10-point grade percent equivalent (i.e. 90%-100% = Grade A range) will begin for all students during the 2023-24 school year and will not be retroactively applied. - b.
-Updates to these policies with the curriculum guide and student handbook shall follow the adoption of this new system and published in advance of the 2023-24 school year.
+Updates to these policies within the Curriculum Guide and Student-Parent Handbook shall follow the adoption of this new system.

+2. In 2023, a 10-point grading scale was established as the norm at SMSA.

+- a.
+The 10-point grade percent equivalent (i.e. 90%-100% = Grade A range) commenced for all students during the 2023-24 school year and will not be retroactively applied. - b.
+Updates to these policies with the curriculum guide and student handbook shall follow the adoption of this new system.